The best NZB indexers are helpful for quickly and efficiently searching for posts across the hundreds of thousands of Usenet newsgroups.

 TechRadar Exclusive Offer: Get 3 FREE MONTHS of unlimited Easynews access with unlimited speeds, built-in Usenet search, plus free VPN access.

 Read our full Easynews review.

-An unusually powerful search tool called GeekSeek gives you all kinds of filters and settings.
-As well as the regular keyword searching, you can set keywords to ignore, and define details like the file size, poster, resolution, language, and the minimum number of downloads so far.
+An unusually powerful search tool called GeekSeek has all kinds of filters and settings.
+In addition to the regular keyword searching, you can specify keywords you want to ignore, and define details like the file size, poster, resolution, language, and the minimum number of downloads so far.

 Selecting any individual file displays a considerable amount of detail with links to related websites, an RSS feed and more.

 A strong focus on community starts with a live chat option at the top of the front page, and there's also a forum where you can ask for help and discuss issues.